akeneo/pim-api-docs/content/guides/erp-connection/introduction.md

 For example, the **up-to-date price and stock information** of a given product should never be stored in Akeneo PIM and should be transmitted directly from the ERP to the eCommerce solution.

 :::info
-For price information, Akeneo PIM has the capability of storing product price information, but only for a **“reference price”** and not an **“up-to-date”** price.
-This **reference price** is only used by PIM users for information purposes and is therefore normally never exported from the PIM to a final solution.
+As far as prices are concerned, Akeneo PIM can store product price information, but only for  **“reference prices”** and not **“up-to-date”** ones.
+This **reference price** may exist to help PIM users in their daily work, and therefore is not meant to be exported.
 :::

 Ok... now that this product data dispatch from your ERP solution is crystal clear, let's start! 🚀